CDLUC3/dash/user-guide.md

 * UC Berkeley: [dash.berkeley.edu](http://dash.berkeley.edu)
 * UCOP: [dash.ucop.edu](http://dash.ucop.edu)

-**Other Researchers**

-If your are not a University of California researcher or your campus is not a partner, you can use [DataONE Dash](http://oneshare.cdlib.org).
+**Other Researchers** (not a University of California researcher or your campus is not a partner) can use [DataONE Dash](http://oneshare.cdlib.org).
 This instance is available to anyone, free of charge.
 Use your Google credentials to deposit data.

 ### Data Visibility